 Annie’s Antique and Vintage Market – Located behind the popular Camden Head Pub on the entrance to Camden Passage, Annie’s Antique and Vintage Market offers a wide selection of collectibles and interesting items, ranging from vintage buttons, retro playing cards to the most stunning jewellery in town.

-- Camden Passage Market: Located in the heart of the passage, offering an eclectic mix of vintage clothing alongside retro luggage, one off items and precious (!) bric-a-brac.
+Camden Passage Market: Located in the heart of the passage, it offers an eclectic mix of vintage clothing alongside retro luggage, one off items and precious (!) bric-a-brac.

 Charlton Place Market – Your one stop shop for rare antiques and collectibles that is open on every Wednesday and Saturday.
 Make sure to visit, even it’s just for home decor inspiration.

 Pierrepont Arcade Market – The covered market area towards the far end of Camden Passage is open all week with a specialist book market on Thursday and Fridays and an excellent place to find antique gifts and designer costume jewellery.

 Official market days at Camden Passage are held three times a week.
 However, if you happen to stumble into the area at any other time, many of the boutiques and stalls will still be open and are likely to offer you a great deal.
 The location of Camden Passage is key to its success, with numerous cafes, restaurants and bars located on the busy Upper Street and popular surrounding areas.

 A visitors favourite is the Austrian ‘Cafe Kipferl’, with its traditional coffee blends and homemade, mouthwatering apple pie.
 For everyone who has tried their ‘Schnitzel’, it is no surprise this Viennese delight is growing from strength to strength.
 And no trip to the Passage is complete without a visit to ‘Paul A Young Chocolatiers’.
 Specialising in developing new and original flavour combinations, this multi-award winning store offers the perfect romantic gift for someone who deserves it or something to take home and enjoy yourself (don’t blame us for becoming a chocoholic!).